 Social adjustment to college is a major factor in the overall success of every college student.
 SAFE provides ongoing programs to help students connect with each other in various social settings.

 - SAFE Monthly Programs

-- Community Service Projects (bimonthly, on a volunteer basis)
+- Community Service Projects (monthly, on a volunteer basis)

 - Personalized Group Events (weekly)

 - SAFE Voyage